liamgentile/LyricBox/README.md

 Modeling
 - contains the notebooks in which I arranged and ran the final models for the three genres of lyrics.

-web_application
+webapp.py
-- folder containing the necessary files for running the streamlit/heroku web app, most notably webapp.py
+- Python web application built with Streamlit